 Tourists, Travelers & Adventure-seekers…

-For those here in Bali, there continue to be many great deals at hotels and properties across the island.
-Most properties are still offering a version of a “pay now/ stay later” packages offering bargains and flexibility for savvy travelers.
+For those visiting Bali, there continue to be many great deals at hotels and properties across the island.
+Many properties are offering a version of a “pay now/ stay later” packages offering bargains and flexibility for savvy travelers.

 The Bali Plus Team